flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 .. image:: /_static/Images/FPsideviews.png
 		:align: center

-.. note:: Notations/symbols on your FlytPOD may vary from the given image, but the pin functions remain same, please match physical location with above image in such case.
+.. note:: Notations/symbols on your FlytPOD/PRO may vary from the given image, but the pin functions remain same, please match physical location with above image in such case.

 1. Power Button
 ^^^^^^^^^^^^^^^

-Gently pressing the power button turns off the FlytPOD.
+Gently pressing the power button turns off the FlytPOD/PRO.
 The RGB LED turns to amber upon shutting down.
 After that you can remove the power supply.
 You can switch on FlytPOD again by pressing the Power button and holding for about 1 second.

 .. note:: Please be patient while the system shuts down.
 It may take a few seconds for the system to shut down completely.

 2. External Sensors / Payload Expansion port 2*17
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^